About repeat prescriptions

 Medicines available over-the-counter

-Cambridge and Peterborough Commissioning Group (the CCG) strongly recommend that we do not prescribe medications that are available over the counter.
+Cambridge and Peterborough Integrated Care System (ICS) strongly recommend that we do not prescribe medications that are available over the counter.
 This kind of medication frequently costs the NHS more to prescribe than it costs patients to buy.
-The CCG have also asked us to remove medication of this kind from repeat prescriptions; this is policy across the NHS nationally, with the aim of saving money for other essential services.
+The ICS have also asked us to remove medication of this kind from repeat prescriptions; this is policy across the NHS nationally, with the aim of saving money for other essential services.

 Ordering repeat prescriptions